 Water Primrose, an invasive emergent plant in ponds and ditches, is sword-shaped, about 6 inches long, covered in small soft hairs, and topped by yellow flowers.
 While this plant can provide food and shelter for aquatic life and fish.

 Our experts at Clarke have years of experience working with a vast variety of lakes, ponds, stormwater ponds and more, with a focus on catering to their unique needs and goals and an emphasis on using science-based techniques and technologies to do so.
-To learn more, contact our team here, or check out our Aquatic Plant Management services or other articles such as
+To learn more, contact our team here, or check out our Aquatic Plant Management services, Our Guide to Virginia Plants or other articles such as